 Flights and visas are often just the beginning!

-It’s also advisable to add initial living and housing costs to your budget, as well as cash for emergencies, especially medical ones.
+It’s also advisable to add initial living and housing costs to your budget, as well as emergency funds for at least the first 6 months.

 Get in touch when you’re ready to emigrate to Australia